iotaledger/documentation-platform/.github/ISSUE_TEMPLATE/documentation-issue-template.md

 ---
 name: Documentation issue template
-about: How an idea on how to improve the documentation?
+about: Have an idea on how to improve the documentation?

 ---